dirkjanfaber/node-red-contrib-victron-vedirect-usb/README.md

 ## Status

 The node shows a green dot with the connected product when functional.
+It will show a yellow dot with "stale data" when no data has been received within the configured timeout period.
 It will show a red dot with the error message when something went wrong.

 ## Development